← Back to 史記

 10

-From the time Gongsun Hong used the righteousness of the Spring and Autumn Annals to bind the ministers below and took the Han chancellorship, and Zhang Tang used cunning writings to decide principles and became the court judge, therefore the laws of seeing and knowing were born, and the prisons for obstructing, blocking, discouraging, slandering, and thorough investigation were used.
-The next year, the traces of the kings of Huainan, Hengshan, and Jiangdu plotting rebellion were seen, and the dukes and ministers sought the beginnings and governed them, exhausted their parties and allies, and those who sat and died numbered tens of thousands of people.
-The senior clerks became increasingly cruel and urgent, and the laws and commands were clear and examined.
+From the time Gongsun Hong used the moral principles of the Spring and Autumn Annals to bind his subordinates and became Han chancellor, and Zhang Tang used crafty legal argument to reach the position of imperial counselor, public affairs came to rely heavily on documentation and technical legal reasoning.
+The next year, the traces of the Huainan, Hengshan, and Jiangdu kings’ rebellion were discovered, and the dukes and ministers pursued the case to its root and destroyed their followers.
+Those who were condemned and died numbered in the tens of thousands, and the senior clerks became even harsher and more exacting, with the laws and commands more and more strictly enforced.

 11

-At this time, they recruited and honored upright, worthy, and good literature scholars, some of whom reached the positions of dukes, ministers, and grand masters.
-Gongsun Hong, as Han chancellor, used a cloth coverlet and ate without repeated flavors, being first in the world.
-Yet it was of no benefit to customs, and they gradually raced toward merit and profit.
+At that time they recruited and honored upright, worthy, and learned men, some of whom reached the rank of duke, minister, or grand master.
+Gongsun Hong, as Han chancellor, used a cloth coverlet and ate plain food, and was regarded as a model for the realm.
+Yet this did not help customs, and they gradually drifted toward profit and advantage.

 12

-The next year, the swift cavalry again went out to attack the Hu, and obtained forty thousand heads.
-That autumn, the Hunye king led a crowd of tens of thousands to come and surrender, and therefore Han sent twenty thousand teams of carriages to welcome them.
-Having arrived, they received rewards, and the bestowals reached the meritorious warriors.
-That year's expenses altogether amounted to more than a hundred huge ten thousands.
+The next year, the swift cavalry again went out to attack the Hu and took forty thousand heads.
+That autumn, the Hunye King led tens of thousands to surrender, and Han accordingly sent twenty thousand carriages to welcome them.
+Once they arrived, rewards were bestowed, and the meritorious soldiers received their share.
+That year’s expenses altogether amounted to more than a hundred huge ten-thousands.

 13